 The Burgo Group, through its ISO 50001 certified Energy Management System, has an ongoing commitment to improving energy performance, with results evidenced by the continuous recognition of energy efficiency certificates and numerous projects undertaken over the years with the aim of reducing the energy intensity of its plants.

-Past projects have resulted in savings of over 7,000 TOE between 2016 and 2019, corresponding to over 16,000 tons of CO2 being avoided: there have been improvements in compressed air production systems, changes to the continuous machinery at the Tolmezzo plant and the continuous sharpening of the grinding wheel used for defibration in Verzuolo.
+Past projects have resulted in savings of over 7,000 TOE between 2016 and 2019, corresponding to over 16,000 tons of CO2 being avoided: there have been improvements in compressed air production systems and changes to the continuous machinery at the Tolmezzo plant.

 Prominent among investments is the revamping and optimisation of the chemical pulp cooking department at the Burgo Ardennes plant, with consequent positive effects in terms of in-house electricity production from biomass, thanks to a reduction in steam consumption: this is one more step forward for the production unit in the circular economy, since 85% of the fuel used consists of residues from its own processes.